Student Handbook

 Currently enrolled students must meet with their assigned academic advisors to register.
 Students may locate the name of their advisor by logging in to their Student Center in PeopleSoft.

-Registration for New Students
+Registration for New and Returning Students

 Students must complete an application for admission and submit required placement assessment scores prior to registration.
 New student registration is held in the Advising Center.
 Registration continues in a class until the first class meeting.